pixsil/vueform/README.md

 ### Send a Json

 When using booleans and null values you need to send the post data as Json object.
-This is a feature of the vueFrom class that can be activate by giving true as second initialze parameter.
+This is a feature of the vueFrom class that can be activate by giving true as second initialize parameter.

 ```javascript
 // by init